game-de-it/XU_MINI_M/README_EN.md

 ## Basic Information
 - IMPORTANT!
-Do not enable "systemc settings"->"ENABLE OVERCLOCK" as this will cause the OS to enter a reboot loop.
+Do not enable "system settings"->"ENABLE OVERCLOCK" as this will cause the OS to enter a reboot loop.
 - Various settings of Emulationstation are possible
 - Menu with Retroarch and Drastic It is possible to display and freely configure it.
 - It is possible to connect to the network using a USB Wifi dongle.